 In the previous essays of this series, we argued that women’s economic opportunities are shaped by male employers’ decisions about which occupations and jobs should go to women.
-These decisions in turn are shaped by five different modalities of male desire about what men want from women at work.
+These decisions in turn are shaped by five different modalities of male desire which govern what men want from women at work.
 In that previous essays, we discussed

 Modality I: Men Excluding Women from the Workplace to Reinforce Their Own Status as Men

 Modality II: Men Seeking Approval from High Status Feminist Gatekeepers and

 Modality III: Men Seeking Approval from High Status Patriarchal Gatekeepers

 In this essay we discuss:

 Opportunistic Wolfism only applies on Wild-West-Style Frontiers.
 If you live in New York City, this does not apply to you.
 However, plenty of people do live and work in Wild-West Style Frontiers even in the present day.
 If you drill for gas in the Amazon, you work on a frontier.
 If you do commercial logging in the West Papua New Guinea Highlands, you work on a frontier.
 If you are mining copper in the Yukon, depending on where the mine is, you probably work on a frontier.